captionpoint/CaptionPoint-Server/public/will.md

 Failing them is worse than losing them.
 ---
 ## REBECCA:
-Well you can’t help losing friends, but you can and must try to honor them.
+Well, you can’t help losing friends, but you can and must try to honor them.
 ---
 ## JOHN:
 I am not young.